-Outside of benefiting the bottom line and being responsible inhabitants of the earth, almost a third of businesses surveyed cite brand elevation as a motivating factor in the decision to invest in solar technology.
+Outside of benefiting the bottom line and being responsible inhabitants of the earth, almost a third of businesses surveyed cited brand elevation as a motivating factor in the decision to invest in solar technology.

 Why?
 Because it sends a powerful message.
 It says, “We’re committed to renewable energy and we care about the environment.”
 This can foster an immeasurable sense of intimacy with potential customers, existing customers and prospective employees.
 Who doesn’t want to buy from and/or work for a company that emphasizes giving back to our planet and its future residents?

 Aside from helping you answer the question of how to attract new customers and top talent, going solar can help demonstrate your stance on reducing dependence on foreign energy.
 That, right there, could be worth its weight in gold (or coal).